paul-rchds/hangman/README.md

 ## Improvements
-* Game manager should be created so game and highscore models can be cleaned up.
 * In hindsight the views could have been simpler if they only implemented a JSON API and some front-end code was used to submit forms and get data.
 * I should have used migrations to track changes to the database.